-All assignments in Intune are based on Azure AD groups.
-I think you also already had the problem that you wanted to find out to which Intune Object a certain AAD group in already assigned, but there is no way in the portal to find this out.
+All assignments in Intune are based on Microsoft Entra ID (formerly Azure AD) groups.
+I think you also already had the problem that you wanted to find out to which Intune object a certain Microsoft Entra ID group is already assigned, but there is no way in the portal to find this out.
 To solve this problem I have written a script that gives you exactly this output.

 How does it work

-- First we authenticate to the Azure AD to get an authentication token.
+- First we authenticate to Microsoft Entra ID to get an authentication token.

-- After that we read in the group we want to searched for and check if it exists.
-If the group exist we get the group id.
+- After that we read in the group we want to search for and check if it exists.
+If the group exists we get the group ID.
 If the input does not exist, we list all groups and ask until the input is correct.

 - After that we check all device configurations, ADMX, apps, compliance policies and scripts if there is an assignment or exclude for this group.